DrK-Lo/lotterhoslabprotocols/discovery.md

 There is a lotterhos unix group, which you need to request Dr. L to add you to.
 It takes a day for the change to propagate so you should be able to see you are part of the ‘lotterhos’ group when typing `groups $USER` in the terminal.
 Once you confirm you are part of the unix group and have access to the nodes, you can submit regular jobs using the `--partition lotterhos`

+There are 2 nodes each with 36 cores, so we can run parallel programs with up to 36 cores, and serial on up to 72 cores

+To get info on the nodes type `sinfo -p lotterhos`, which gives the node IDs, and `lscpu #####` to get info on the CPUs for that node

+`scontrol show partition lotterhos` shows what we can do.
+There are no limits on job submissions, the default time is 7 days with a max of 30 days.

+## Troubleshooting and trying code
+To develop code and troubleshoot, there is a `debug` partition.
+You can also use the `lotterhos` partition.
+Use the `srun` command with the `--pty` option will output the results of your code on the screen

+`srun -p lotterhos -N 1 --pty /bin/bash`
+OR
+`srun -p debug -N 1 --pty /bin/bash`

+## Example submission scripts
+TO DO - put together a folder

+## Optimizing
+To view your recent jobs, use `sacct -S 2020-08-01 -u lotterhos` will list all jobs since that date for user lotterhos

+To learn about how much memory a job used, type `seff jobID` - will give memory for the job that was requested and how much was used

 ## Open OnDemand